PetSmart: IPO, new services and expansion 1993–1998

 In July 1993, the company went public on the NASDAQ under the ticker "PETM".
 The infusion of capital allowed CEO Parker to expand aggressively across the country, and also to acquire regional and competing companies, in an effort to become the national leader in pet stores in an increasingly competitive market.
 Its 100th store was opened in 1994.

 In 1994, PETsMART Charities, Inc. – now PetSmart Charities – was formed, an independent nonprofit organization to help save the lives of homeless pets by partnering with animal shelters.
 PETsMART had decided not to sell dogs and cats because of the hundreds of thousands of animals that are euthanized each year.
 Instead, via PetSmart Charities it donates space inside its stores to local humane societies and animal shelters for them to display homeless animals that customers can adopt.
 PetSmart Charities also offers grant funding and donations to animal-welfare programs and organizations.
 As of 2020, the organization had facilitated the adoption of more than 9 million dogs and cats.

 Also in 1994, PETsMART signed a deal with Banfield Pet Hospital clinics to include their veterinary clinics, initially called VetSmart, in PETsMART stores.
 PetSmart received rent and a share of the profits from the clinics, and had a 20% ownership of Banfield.
 By 1996 each new PETsMART store included a clinic, and by 1997 there were vet clinics in 213 North American stores.

 PETsMART entered the mail-order catalog business in April 1995, and by 1996 had acquired the leading pet-products catalog business in North America and a major equine products catalog business.
 PETsMART Direct, which encompassed several catalogs, was formed in October 1996.

 In 1996, the company opened its first eight Canadian stores, and spread to the UK by acquiring and renaming Pet City, the UK's largest pet-products chain which had 50 stores at the time.
 Petsmart.com was initiated as an information website.
 By end of year PETsMART had 320 stores.

 Parker had retired as CEO in 1995, naming Mark Hansen as his successor CEO while Parker remained on as chairman.
-Years of rapid expansion eventually exacerbated the company's lack of an adequate inventory infrastructure, resulting in heavy losses being reported in early in 1997.
+Years of rapid expansion eventually exacerbated the company's lack of an adequate inventory infrastructure, resulting in heavy losses being reported in early 1997.
 Hansen resigned that year and Parker was brought back in to revive the company as chairman and CEO.
 He initiated a series of "Back to Basics" initiatives to get the company on track, and after it returned to profitability he resigned again in March 1998, whereupon board member Phil Francis became president and CEO.